 A key piece of any layoff communications strategy is clearly explaining the benefits available to departing employees – such as severance pay, healthcare and access to a talent directory or alumni network, among others.
 If you’re offering outplacement through an outside provider, enlist your outplacement services partner to help explain what outplacement has to offer because many employees don’t understand what it is and, as a result, don’t take full advantage of it.
 By empowering your impacted employees to take advantage of all the benefits available to them, you can help them land their next role sooner, which is beneficial to both the employees and your organization.

 The planning before, during and after a layoff is detailed and complex.
 Rather than managing the process on your own, outplacement services companies like RiseSmart provide planning assistance and best practices to help employers facing a workforce reduction prepare for and manage employee notifications.
-To learn more about how to plan and manage a workforce reduction, register for our webinar, ‘preparing for workforce changes: managing a layoff.’
+To learn more about how to plan and manage a workforce reduction, watch our on-demand webinar, ‘preparing for workforce changes: managing a layoff.’